After laryngeal cancer surgery

 A dietitian will decide about the amount of liquid feed you need until you are eating and drinking normally.

-Gradually you can start to eat a soft diet, such as soup or jelly.
+Gradually you can start to eat a soft diet.
 Your dietitian will monitor this and gradually cut down your liquid feeds.

 After a laryngectomy, you will not be able to strain to open your bowels.
 It is very important to avoid becoming constipated.
 Drink lots of fluid and eat plenty of fibre.